Eleanor Estes

 Eleanor Estes (May 9, 1906 – July 15, 1988) was an American children's writer and a children's librarian.
 Her book Ginger Pye, for which she also created illustrations, won the Newbery Medal.
 Three of her books were Newbery Honor Winners, and one was awarded the Lewis Carroll Shelf Award.
-Estes' books were based on her life in small town Connecticut in the early 1900s.
+Estes' books were based on her life in small-town Connecticut in the early 1900s.

 Life

 Eleanor Estes was born Eleanor Ruth Rosenfield in West Haven, Connecticut.
 She was the third child of father Louis Rosenfeld, a bookkeeper for a railway, and mother Caroline Gewecke Rosenfeld, a seamstress and story teller.
 Estes's father died when she was young and her mother's dressmaking provided for the family.
-Eleanor Estes attributes her love of reading, children's literature, and storytelling to her parents' fondness for books and her mother's "inexhaustible supply of songs, stories, and anecdotes, with which she entertained us with while cooking dinner."
+Eleanor Estes attributes her love of reading, children's literature, and storytelling to her parents' fondness for books and her mother's "inexhaustible supply of songs, stories, and anecdotes, which she entertained us with while cooking dinner."
 In 1923, after graduating from West Haven High School, she trained at the New Haven Free Library, and became a children's librarian there.

 In 1931, Estes won the Caroline M. Hewins scholarship for children's librarians, which allowed her to study at the Pratt Institute library school in New York.
 In 1932 she married fellow student Rice Estes.
 They both worked as librarians throughout New York, and he later became a professor of library science and the head of the Pratt Institute Library.
 Estes worked as a children's librarian in various branches of the New York Public Library, until 1941.
 Estes began writing when tuberculosis left her confined to her bed.
 Her best known fictional characters, the Moffats, live in Cranbury, Connecticut, which is Estes’ hometown of West Haven.
 She based the Moffats after her family, including patterning younger daughter Janey after herself, and basing Rufus on her brother, Teddy.

 The Esteses had one child, Helena, born in Los Angeles in 1948, where Rice Estes was assistant librarian at the University of Southern California.
 In 1952 they moved back east and worked as librarians.
 Estes also taught at the University of New Hampshire Writer's Conference.

-Eleanor Estes died July 15, 1988 in Hamden, Connecticut.
+Eleanor Estes died July 15, 1988, in Hamden, Connecticut.
 Her papers are held at the University of Southern Mississippi, University of Minnesota, and the University of Connecticut.
 She wrote 20 books.